TatayDigs/Digong/README.md

 ## 🚀 About

-Tatay Digs is an aspiring and growing **professional developer** with hands-on experience in creating modern applications, solving technical problems, and continuously improving programming skills.
+Tatay Digs is an aspiring and growing **professional developer from Palawan, Philippines**, with hands-on experience in creating modern applications, solving technical problems, and continuously improving programming skills.
 Passionate about technology and innovation, Tatay Digs aims to become a highly skilled software engineer capable of building powerful and impactful digital solutions.

-With experience in:
+With real-world coding experience in:

 - Frontend and Backend Development
 - Responsive Web Design